chobbledotcom/vegan-prestwich/place/all-the-shapes.md

 - "Fri: 9am - 12am"
 - "Sat: 9am - 12am"
 ---

+[November 2024:](https://www.instagram.com/p/DB9G6RnNaSt) "Took a friend out for lunch at @alltheshapesmcr .
+I’m basically always craving their vegan burrito and the new vegan burger is an exciting addition!"

 [March 2023:](https://www.instagram.com/p/Cp5DUX8N0-q) "Brownies and burritos today at All The Shapes <3"